Mitch Haniger plays hero in win to keep Mariners’ postseason dreams alive with one game left

 When he struggled to walk 10 feet without getting exhausted and he looked in the mirror at a frame that lost 30 pounds of muscle, he wondered how long it would take to feel normal again.

 But Mitch Haniger never stopped believing he would be back on the baseball field.
+He would envision himself healthy and back in the batter’s box, swinging without hesitation or hurt.
 It drove him through painful rehab and frustrating moments where his patience in the process was tested.

-It carried him through this unbelievable bounce-back season, where he put up numbers worthy of comeback player of the year and has been a better player than before.
-The culmination of that work, at least for now, came Saturday night with the Mariners’ season on the verge of ending in crushing disappointment.
+It carried him through this unbelievable bounce-back season, where he put up numbers worthy of comeback player of the year and has been a better player than before the three-plus surgeries put him on an almost two-year hiatus.

+The culmination of that relentless work, at least for now, came Saturday night with the Mariners’ season on the verge of ending in crushing disappointment.

-Haniger delivered the biggest hit of his career, ripping a two-run single in the bottom of the eighth inning off Steve Cishek to put the Mariners ahead for good in a 6-4 come-from-behind win.
+Haniger delivered the biggest game and hit of his career, ripping a two-run single in the bottom of the eighth inning off Steve Cishek to rally the Mariners for a thrilling 6-4 come-from-behind victory over the Angels.

-Right-hander Drew Steckenrider closed out the top of the ninth as 44,414 stood on their feet, willing him through every pitch.
+It capped a night where Haniger went 4-for-5 with a two-run homer while driving in five of Seattle’s six runs.

+“The Haniger game is what we can call this one,” Mariners manager Scott Servais said.

 With the win, the Mariners gave themselves and their fans another day to dream of the postseason.

-There are a myriad possibilities to extend their season to a game No. 163 or clinching a wild-card spot outright.
-But like Saturday night, they must win Sunday afternoon against the Angels to have a chance.
+There are myriad possibilities of how their season might be extended, all involving a game No. 163, but like Saturday night, they must win Sunday afternoon against the Angels for any of them to be viable.

+“Our team, we don’t quit,” Servais said.
+“We haven’t done it all year.
+We’ve had chances to quit and pack it in, but we never have, and we didn’t do it tonight.
+The credit goes to our players.
+They keep grinding, and we’ve still got something to play for in Game 162.”

 The Mariners took a gut punch in the top of the eighth that silenced the sellout crowd and even sent a few fans to the exit.

-Right-hander Paul Sewald, the Mariners best reliever this season, walked the first two batters of the inning and then served up a three-run homer to Jared Walsh to turn Seattle’s 3-1 lead into a 4-3 deficit.
+Given a 3-1 lead in the eighth thanks to Haniger’s 39th homer in the fifth, right-hander Paul Sewald, the Mariners best reliever this season, walked the first two batters of the inning before finally getting the first out of the inning.
+His next pitch, a fastball that stayed in the middle, was turned into a missile of a three-run homer to right-center off the bat of Jared Walsh.
+It turned Seattle’s 3-1 lead into a 4-3 deficit.

+How could a team recover from such devastation?
+Well, given this season, the Mariners had the Angels right where they wanted them.

+“As soon as we came in, we’re like: ‘Hey, let’s go!
+Come on!
+We’ve got to put pressure on them,’ ” Haniger said.
+“We’ve believed in ourselves all year.
+We’ve come back a million times this year.”

 Seattle got a solid outing from Chris Flexen, who was named the team’s most outstanding pitcher Friday.
 The lanky right-hander pitched into the seventh inning but couldn’t quite finish it.

 The Angels picked up their first run off Flexen with one out in the fifth inning.
-A 1-1 changeup to Jose Rojas had the left-handed hitter out in front with a lunging swing.
+A 1-1 change-up to Jose Rojas had the left-handed hitter out in front with a lunging swing.
 But he managed to get the barrel of the bat on the pitch that leaked back to the middle of the plate.
-It produced a fly ball to right field that had just enough carry to land just over the wall for a solo homer.
+It produced a fly ball to right field that had just enough carry to land over the wall for a solo homer.

 Flexen stared in disbelief.